CrossRef/pdfextract/readme.md

 `characters`, `text runs` and `regions`.
 The second, analysis applies analysis that is usually only relevant to article or report PDFs, such as the detection of `headers`, `footers`, `bodies`, `columns` and `sections`.
-Finally, the *reference* parser extracts unstructured citations and is only really applicable to scholarly articles.
+Finally, the *reference* parser extracts unstructured references and is only really applicable to scholarly articles.

 ## Extensibility

+This is only particularly useful if you are hacking on `pdf-extract`.
+Otherwise it is best to process parsed spatial objects without defining a new parser.

 Additional parsers can be registered with pdf-extract.
 New parsers can extract information directly from the PDF or use the output of other parsers.
 Here's one that